augustine-aj/Entri-Elevate---ML-Projects/README.md

 Real estate prices in Bangalore vary significantly across different locations and property types.
 This project aims to understand these variations by analyzing the price_per_sqft of properties.
 The analysis will involve detecting outliers, checking data normality, and investigating the correlations between different variables.

 ## Dataset
-**File Name**: house_price.csv
+- **File Name**: house_price.csv
-**Source**: Google Drive Link
+- **Source**: Google Drive Link
-Description: The dataset contains information on property prices in Bangalore, including features such as location, size, total square footage, number of bathrooms, price, and more.
+- **Description**: The dataset contains information on property prices in Bangalore, including features such as location, size, total square footage, number of bathrooms, price, and more.
 ## Objectives
 Perform basic exploratory data analysis (EDA).
 Detect and remove outliers using different statistical methods.